-A. OTC will disburse RCTP funds in three checks to each region.

-1. The first check will be for 25 percent of the regional funds.
-This will be disbursed no later than August 15.

-2. The second check for 50 percent of the balance of the funding will be disbursed no later than October 15.

-3. The third check, for the remainder of the funding will be disbursed no later than December 15.

-B. Determination of regional pro-rata share of RCTP funds will be based on lodging tax collections from the preceding calendar year.

-C. No cash or in-kind match of RCTP funds is required at this time.

-D. Regions are required by law to incorporate Travel Oregon's tagline and/or logo on all marketing materials and are encouraged to follow Travel Oregon's style guide and direction.

-E. Each regional entity selected to implement the RCTP is contractually granted the authority to carry-out the program on the region's behalf.
-But the contracted DMOs, once the plans are adopted by the Travel Oregon staff and the Commission, are authorized and empowered to implement the plan.

-F. Travel Oregon and the regions will evaluate the current RCTP procedures periodically.
-Ammendments will be made at the OTC's discretion.

-G. A regional entity can submit amendments to their approved RCTP plan to the Chief Executive Officer and to any other Travel Oregon staff designated by the CEO for review and approval.
-Amendments to the plan will also include any unexpended funds that are the result of original budget amounts that were over actual costs.
-The Travel Oregon staff will submit a report to the OTC outlining any changes to the original plan.

-H. Travel Oregon staff are authorized to negotiate elements of each region's RCTP plan and, if necessary, reject elements of proposed plans that won't achieve the ROI metrics agreed upon.

-I. Information regarding the OTC's travel market mix, demographics, strategies, marketing/development objectives, and metrics can be found in the Travel Oregon's Strategic Plan on Industry.Traveloregon.com.
+- A. 1.
+Travel Oregon will inform actual RCTP funding amount to designated RDMOs by March 31 for upcoming fiscal year - 2.
+For approved plans, RDMOs may submit invoices for the full fiscal year funding on or after July 1 of corresponding fiscal year.

+- 3. Travel Oregon would prefer transfer to occur via wire.
+Designated RDMOs are responsible for updating bank/wire information - 4.
+Travel Oregon RCTP staff reserves the right to reduce and or postpone release of funds if current state of regional plan / deliverables is not satisfactory. - B. Determination of regional pro-rata share of RCTP funds will be based on lodging tax collections from the preceding calendar year. - C. No cash or in-kind match of RCTP funds is required at this time. - D. Regions are required by law to incorporate Travel Oregon's tagline and/or logo on all RCTP funded marketing and sales materials and are encouraged to follow Travel Oregon's style guide and direction. - E. Each regional entity selected to implement the RCTP is contractually granted the authority to carry-out the program on the region's behalf.
+But the contracted DMOs, once the plans are adopted by the Travel Oregon staff and the Commission, are authorized and empowered to implement the plan. - F. Travel Oregon and the regions will evaluate the current RCTP procedures periodically.
+Amendments will be made at the OTC's discretion. - G. A regional entity can submit amendments to their approved RCTP plan to RCTP staff at Travel Oregon for review and approval.
+Amendments to the plan will also include any unexpended funds that are the result of original budget amounts that were over actual costs. - H. Travel Oregon staff are authorized to negotiate elements of each region's RCTP plan and, if necessary, reject elements of proposed plans that won't achieve the ROI metrics agreed upon. - I. Information regarding the OTC's travel market mix, demographics, strategies, marketing/development objectives, and metrics can be found in the Travel Oregon's Strategic Plan on Industry.Traveloregon.com.

-REQUEST FOR QUALIFICATIONS
+REQUEST FOR QUALIFICATIONS OR PROPOSALS